etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/zzToDoDone.md

 * [ing] distributed traffic signal optimization
   * check code
     * [d] command generation : generateCommand() at TSOUtil.py
+      * consider all arguments used to run a single node program(ref. parseArgument() at run.py)
     * [i] find optimal model num : findOptimalModelNum() at TSOUtil.py
       * when epoch is very small
   * make LearningDaemonThread::__copyTrainedModel() work with various method